markusholter/Passwordmanager/README.md

 # Passwordmanager

-A passwordmanager that can be interacted with either with command line or GUI.
+A passwordmanager that can be interacted with either via command line or GUI.

 # Dependencies to run the src-files
 - Python